RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

     During the build, the Compiler produces a source listing file, **ZBNKPRT1.lst**, in a Listing subfolder in

-    the project directory (**C:\\MFETDUSER\\tutorials\\projects\\Studio\\cobol\\Bankdemo\\Listing** in this case).
+    the project directory (**C:\\MFETDUSER\\tutorial\\projects\\Studio\\cobol\\Bankdemo\\Listing** in this case).
 The listing file includes a fully expanded source file together with some Compiler system information at the start and with any Compiler errors highlighted with asterisks.
 From File Explorer, you can open the file in a text editor such as Microsoft's Notepad and view its contents.

 **Example of compiling a COBOL program with errors**